arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 41: March 4, 2017 | Work on portfolio

+Do and undo sums it all!
+Decided not to put my picture upfront but rather in an about me section further down the page.
+I am now working to do something a bit creative with the greeting text and the rest of the intro.

 ### Day 40: March 1, 2017 | Work on portfolio

 ### Day 39: February 26, 2017 | Work on portfolio